 📖Variations & Substitutions

 - Pie crust- you can use a homemade pie crust (this is my NO FAIL recipe) or simply pick up a store-bought crust from the grocery store.
+You can make a graham cracker crust or buy one.

 - Pumpkin Puree - you can use canned pumpkin puree or fresh pumpkin puree